stevenwnt/Steven-s-Server/README.md

-# Steven's WebPage
+# Steven's Server
-This is the source code for my servers webpage used for my game servers srb2 and tf2 now usely there would be a tf/maps folder but i don't own the code to the maps so im not adding here
+This is the source code for my servers used for srb2 and tf2 and minecraft now usely there would be a tf/maps folder but i don't own the code to the maps so im not adding here

 the main goal / issue